 Consider a Classic Chignon

 So, what's the difference between a bun and a chignon?
 The later describes any sort of low updo where your hair is tucked underneath and in—whereas, a bun is more of a wraparound look.
 We love how this full and flawless chignon allows this bride to show off her bare shoulders in the chicest way.

 Twist Things Up

-This bride's wedding updo is totally polished and finished—there's nary a strand out of place—but still so sweet and romantic, thanks to the addition of some side twists and how her stylist worked a braided effect into her low, knotted 'do.
+This bride's wedding updo is totally polished and finished—there's nary a strand out of place.
+But, it's still so sweet and romantic, thanks to the addition of some side twists and how her stylist worked a braided effect into her low, knotted 'do.
 Plus, it's perfectly placed to show off the top closure of this stunning, open-backed gown—and all of that beautiful lacework, too.